 CG 305 Digital Sculpture (3 cr.)
-Prerequisite(s): CG 275

 This course introduces an array of digital modeling, sculpting, and painting techniques with a set of industry-standard 3D and 2D tools.
 After a series of exercises, students learn the tools and work flow of digital sculpting and enhance their knowledge of anatomy.
 As part of this class, students create a highly finished 3D character that is fully designed, modeled, posed, sculpted, and textured.
 They also demonstrate knowledge of environmental sculpting.

-CG 350 Graphics for Games (3 cr.)
-Prerequisite(s): CG 300
+CG 310 Game Team Art Production I (3 cr.)